-First aid co-ordinator (appointed person) - responsible for looking after first aid equipment and facilities, as well as calling the emergency services as required Carmen Muelas (Buenavista Campus) Daniel Valencia (Montevida Campus) Person responsible for maintaining First Aid Training Matrix/Log Carmen Muelas/Maite Barge The following staff have completed a recognised training course in First Aid for School Staff (First Aid at Work including Paediatric training).
-See TEAMS, ELIS Murcia, Whole School - Files The following staff have completed a recognised training course in the use of Defibrillators See TEAMS, ELIS Murcia, Whole School - Files
+First Aid co-ordinator (appointed person) - responsible for looking after first aid equipment and facilities, as well as calling the emergency services as required Paulina Wysokinska Person responsible for maintaining school First Aid Training Register Carmen Muelas/Maite Barge The following staff have completed a recognised training course in First Aid for School Staff (First Aid at Work including Paediatric training).
+FIRST AIDERS STAFF LIST The following staff have completed a recognised training course in the use of Defibrillators, in line with local requirements.
+FIRST AIDERS STAFF LIST